|Best toy for active kitties||rabitgoo Cat-Tree Tower||Check Price||

 Q: Do cats like stuffed animals?

 Many cats love stuffed animals, and if there is a hidden layer of catnip inside (think: the KONG Beaver Refillable Catnip Toy), even better.
-Cats love the soft, plush texture of a stuffed animal because it mimics other animals, which in turn engages kitty’s predatory instinct.
+Cats love the soft, plush texture of a stuffed animal because it mimics other animals, which in turn engages the kitty’s predatory instinct.
 This type of play is completely normal, healthy, and necessary.
 Additionally, the surface of a stuffed animal holds scents well, which also appeals to cats.

 Q: What makes a good cat toy?